Integration a React app into Django project

 Intoduction

 In this article, I will show you how to integrate a React application into a Django project.
-The idea is that Django renders its templates, and React modifies them as needed
+The idea is that Django renders its templates, and React modifies them as needed.

 If you want to skip the basic setup and move on to the React integration part.
+Also you can download a ready-made project for it.

 Create a Django project